 Sniping is an invaluable skill when buying players in FIFA 22 Ultimate Team because it helps keep hold of some of those precious coins.
 Here’s a full guide on what sniping is, how to do it, and how to use it to make FIFA coins.

 FIFA 22 Ultimate Team is all about filling out your team with the best possible players, from clinical strikers to clutch defenders.
 If you’re lucky, you’ll pull your dream player from a pack, but there’s a good chance you’ll have to tackle the Transfer Market instead.

 While every player has a specific value, like any market you can secure a bargain if you put the time into sniping rather than just paying upfront.
-We’ve put together an in-depth guide on how you can snipe your dream, and save yourself some coins in the process.
+We’ve put together an in-depth guide on how you can snipe your dream team, and save yourself some coins in the process.

 Table of contents

 - How to make FIFA coins by sniping